Three Dirty Dwarves

 Three Dirty Dwarves is a 1996 beat 'em up video game developed by Appaloosa Interactive and published by Sega for their Sega Saturn console.
-It was later ported to PC.
+It was later ported to Windows.

 Even before its release on the Saturn, SegaSoft announced that Three Dirty Dwarves would be the first game they would publish for the PlayStation once they acquired a PlayStation software license.
-However, SegaSoft ended up only publishing Plane Crazy (video game) for the PlayStation.
+However, SegaSoft ended up only publishing Plane Crazy for the PlayStation.

 Gameplay

 Most levels in Three Dirty Dwarves play in a typical beat 'em up format: players must advance the characters to the end of the stage, defeating any enemies which block the way.
 Up to three players take control of the three titular dwarves, with each player controlling one dwarf at a time; if there are fewer than three players, the player(s) can change which dwarf they are controlling at any time.
 A single hit from an enemy or obstacle will render a dwarf unconscious, but if another dwarf is still in action he can revive an unconscious dwarf by attacking him, effectively slapping him awake.

 Each dwarf has a short-range attack and a long-range attack, though the speed and responsiveness of each attack varies according to the dwarf.
 In addition, the dwarves can spend skulls to activate special team attacks, such as starting a fight with each other or morphing into one of three huge gestalt dwarves.
 Skulls are acquired by picking them up from fallen enemies or breaking open boxes.